SenseNet/docs.sensenet.com/content/concepts/introduction/02-what-is-headless-cms.md

 # Usecases

-- Build web application with a technology you are familiar with (like LEGO)
+- Build web application with a technology you are familiar with
 - Native Mobile Apps
 - Enrich product information on ecommerce sites
 - Realize solution for special business needs